HardeepKaur21/Computational_Physics/README.md

 ---
 <b>Exercise 8.1</b>
 Write a program to simulate a 2D random walk starting at the origin.
 After each step, calculate the distance from the origin R and the number of steps taken up to that point N. Plot R vs $\sqrt{N}$.
 Is the relation linear?
 (Note: You can generate random 2D unit steps by choosing separate random values for Δx and Δy in the range $[-\sqrt{2}, \sqrt{2}]$.
 Although each step size is not exactly 1, it is 1 on average.)

+---
+<b>Exercise 8.2</b>

+Write a program to simulate radioactive decay.
+Have $N_0$ and $\lambda$ as input parameters.
+Run the program with some values of $N_0$ ranging from 10 to 1000.
+Plot the results along with the analytical solution to show the approach to exponential decay for large numbers and the statistical fluctuations for small numbers of nuclei.

+**Random Number Generators**

+There is no true computer-generated random number.
+At some point numbers repeat themselves in exactly the same sequence (the generator has a finite period).
+You also need to check uniformity and correlations between numbers in the sequence.

+The most widely known random number generators are based on the linear congruential relationship

+$$
+I_{i+1} = (a I_i + c)\bmod(m)
+$$